sophia-zube/incari-doc/toolbox/string/paddingleft.md

 The **PaddingLeft** **Node** adds a character a chosen number of times to the left of a **String**.

-For example, padding the character "a" 6 times to the **String** "bbbbbbcccccc" gives "aaaaaabbbbbbcccccc" as result.
+For example, padding the character "a" 6 times to the **String** "bbbbbbcccccc" gives "aaaaaabbbbbbcccccc" as the result.

 The `Padding character` **Attribute** and **Input** can receive a **String** but they only use the first character.